 There’s a lot of confusion about which media can record which formats.
 I’ve tested many SD cards, two SSD drives and an Angelbird CFast card (not to be confused with the old CF format).
 The Samsung T5 512GB SSD drive is very popular for the Pocket 4K.
 Although it is officially supported by Blackmagic I was not able to get it to work properly on my camera.
 The SSD would not record anything higher 12:1.
 I returned the drive to the store and bought a more expensive SSD that works great with all compression ratios.
 Blackmagic did offer to take a look at my camera and I might send it to them when I have less projects with the camera.

 My recommendation is to the get the Angelbird Blackmagic Bundle that contains a 512GB SSD drive and a 256 GB CFast card.
 Even though only the Cfast card is officially supported to record BRAW Q0 they both handle it and CB 3:1 in 25fps.
 The Angelbird SSD is very small and has a cool and handy recessed USB-C cable insert.
 The cable is 15cm.
 Not too long, not too short.
 The SSD is smaller then a match box.
 Seriously, it’s so small!
 In my rig it fits neatly under the camera plate (see image below).
-If you only shoot projects that require BRAW 8:1 or BRAW Q5 you are good to go with many cheap SD cards.
+If you only shoot projects that require BRAW 8:1 or BRAW Q5 you are good to go with many cheap SD cards (EDIT 30/7/2020: I’ve actually been shooting BRAW Q5 exclusively on all my projects for the past year!).
 You really don’t have to buy expensive media to get great results with the Pocket 4K.

 Second monitor or an EVF is a must